 Modena, the city of Zampone.

 Modena and its province are widely considered the home of Zampone.
 This is not surprising, considering the centennial tradition that this area can boast in the production of cured meats.
-The city is located in the heart of Emilia, one of the most interesting Italian regions from a culinary point of view.
-Its ancient history dates back to Roman times and is evidenced by many monuments declared World Heritage Sites by UNESCO.

 THE MOST TRADITIONAL PRODUCERS